 Do not take ramipril if you are breastfeeding.

 Ramipril may pass into breast milk and affect your breastfed baby.

-Do not take your medicine after the expiry date (EXP) printed on the pack.
+Do not take your medicine after the expiry date printed on the pack or if the packaging

 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it